rsergio07/GCP-SRE-Hands-ON-Training/exercises/exercise4/README.md

 By completing this exercise, you will understand:

-- **Application Metrics Configuration**: How to optimize Prometheus metrics for production monitoring
+- **Production Monitoring Deployment**: How to deploy Prometheus in Kubernetes with proper service discovery
-- **Prometheus Deployment**: How to deploy and configure Prometheus in Kubernetes environments
+- **Troubleshooting Service Discovery**: How to diagnose and fix common Prometheus configuration issues
-- **Google Cloud Monitoring Integration**: How to leverage managed monitoring services for comprehensive observability
+- **Google Cloud Integration**: How to work with Google Cloud Monitoring APIs and handle permission limitations
-- **Custom Dashboard Creation**: How to build dashboards that provide actionable SRE insights
+- **Real-Time Observation**: How to generate traffic and observe metrics propagation in real-time
-- **Monitoring Strategy**: How to implement monitoring that supports SLI/SLO frameworks
+- **SRE Query Development**: How to create and test queries that support SLI/SLO frameworks
-- **Alert Foundation**: How to prepare monitoring data for intelligent alerting systems
+- **Error Handling in Monitoring**: How to handle expected failures and configuration limitations

 ---